Baerthe/8Blobs/README.md

 # 8Blobs
 ### This does not currently function, it is a work in progress.
 A simple Survivors Style Game Template made with Godot Engine 4.5.
 This project is made to be a starting point for anyone wanting to make a game similar to the "Survivors" genre of indie games.
 It includes basic movement, shooting, enemy AI, and a simple UI.
 The project is structured to be easily expandable and modifiable.
 The project is open source and free to use for any purpose.
-It uses a sort of ECS (Entity Component System) style architecture, with a focus on modularity and separation of concerns.
+The project is using a "Component-Based Architecture with Data-Driven Design" approach, where game objects are composed of reusable components that define their behavior and properties.
+This allows for easy modification and extension of game objects without altering core logic.
 ## Architecture
 This project uses a service-oriented architecture, with a focus on modularity and separation of concerns.
 The main services are delivered via a CoreProvider singleton, which allows for easy access to services throughout the project.
 The services handle low-level operations, while game logic is managed by higher-level systems like GameManager, MapSystem, MobSystem, and PlayerSystem.
 The main scene consists of a main node with a handful of child manager nodes.
 ### Main Node Structure